SameriteRL/RayBot-Legacy/README.md

 # RayBot

-A highly experimental and moderately useful Discord bot, created initially as a mandatory freeform project in senior year of high school.
-Formerly QuestBot.
+A highly experimental and somewhat useful Discord bot aimed for general-purpose, created initially as a freestyle project in senior year of high school.
+Formerly known as QuestBot.

 Version
 -------